 When is it safe to add Sugar or other healthy sweeteners to Baby Food?

-You can add cane sugar (nattu Sakkara), palm candy (Panam Karkandu), palm jaggery (karupaati), coconut sugar, honey after one year in moderation.
+You can add cane sugar (nattu Sakkara), palm candy (Panam Karkandu), palm jaggery (karupaati), coconut sugar, and honey after one year in moderation.
 Please avoid white sugar as it is processed with harmful chemicals.

 Here are some healthy homemade sweeteners suitable for toddlers and kids